zhoutianzi666/PaddleNLP/llm/docs/unified_checkpoint.md

             "- master_weight_compatible: 1. if the master weights exist, only load when needed\n"
             "                            2. if master weights does not exist, convert model weights to master weights when needed\n"
             "- remove_master_weight, whether save master weight, if master_weights does not exist, convert model weights to master_weights when needed."
-            "- enable_all_options: enable all optimization configurations\n"
+            "- async_save: whether to use asynchronous saving."
         )
     },
 )